 \section{Empirical results}

-Table 6 presents the out-of-sample forecast performance of the models for various forecast periods.
-A carefully selected set of statistical metrics is used to assess the performance from different perspectives.
-The metrics AUROC (Area Under the Receiver Operating Characteristic Curve) and AUPRC (Area Under the Precision-Recall Curve) are employed to measure the models' raw performance in the sense that these metrics do not require any threshold to convert probabilities into binary outcomes, making them suitable for evaluating the models' pure performance.
-Another set of metrics is derived from a contingency table, which necessitates the use of thresholds to convert predicted probabilities into binary outcomes.
-The performance values of the logistic and ridge regression models, obtained from \citet{chung2022}, are included in the analysis and can be directly compared to the neural network models in this study since they are based on the same data and forecast horizons.
-In the nowcasting setup, there is little difference in predictive performance between the types of logistic regression models and of neural network models.
-Logistic regression models are not outperforming other models in any considered metric, but the difference is smaller compared to other forecast horizons.
-The ridge regression model performs similarly to the feed-forward neural network (FFN).
-Although the FFN performs slightly better, the differences are less than 0.1 for most of the metrics.
-The LSTM and GRU models show significantly better performance in terms of MCC and $F_1$-Score, mainly due to their high precision values.
-For instance, the LSTM correctly identifies 90\% of recession months, while 75\% of its positive predictions are accurate.
-In contrast, the ridge regression model has a precision of 51.5\%, indicating that the LSTM accurately predicts recessions without generating too many false alarms.
-The AUPRC values also highlight the superiority of LSTM and GRU models over the others, with GRU achieving an AUPRC of 0.837 compared to 0.642 for FFN and 0.529 for ridge regression. \citet{davis2006} argue that precision-recall curves give a more informative picture of an algorithm's performance, when dealing with highly imbalanced dataset.
-In fact, the ratios of the number of months in boom to the number of months in recession in 194 real-time datasets range from 4.5 to 6.7 with a mean value of 6, which means that the period of booms is in average 6 times longer than that of recessions.
+Table 6 presents the out-of-sample forecast performance of the models for various forecast horizons.
+In the nowcasting setup, there is a difference in predictive performance between the types of logit models and neural network models.
+The standard logit model does not outperform other models in any considered metric, although the difference is minor compared to other forecast horizons.
+The ridge logit model performs similarly to FFN.
+Although FFN performs slightly better, the differences are small for most metrics.
+However, LSTM and GRU perform significantly better in MCC and $F_1$-Score, mainly due to their high precision values.
+For instance, LSTM correctly identifies 90\% of recession months, while 75\% of its positive predictions are correct.
+In contrast, the ridge logit model has a precision of 51.5\%, indicating that LSTM accurately predicts recessions without generating too many false alarms.
+The AUPRC values also highlight the superiority of LSTM and GRU models over the others, with GRU achieving an AUPRC of 0.837 compared to 0.642 for FFN and 0.529 for the ridge logit model. \citet{davis2006} argue that PR curves give a more informative picture of an algorithm's performance when dealing with imbalanced datasets.
+The ratios of the number of months in booms to the number of months in recessions in 194 real-time vintages range from 4.5 to 6.7 with a mean value of 6, which means that the period of booms is, on average, six times longer than that of recessions.
 The percentage of recessions in the datasets fluctuates around 0.2 across the vintages.
-Although not extremely skewed, the datasets are certainly unbalanced, and the difference in AUPRC values suggests that LSTM and GRU models handle recessions better in the presence of class imbalance.
+Although not highly skewed, the datasets are certainly imbalanced, and the difference in AUPRC values suggests that LSTM and GRU are better at extracting hidden patterns from scarce recession data.